msorvig/rust-vendored-qt/README.md

     cargo test

-The tests writes Qt configure and build artifacts to /tmp/, and should not clobber the source dir.
+The tests write qt-configure and build artifacts to $TEMP.
+Cargo writes to to the default target/ directroy when building, as usual.

-This project is organizes as a workspace.
-The qt-cargo-base crate contains the the majority of the implementation.
-(Right now all of the implementaton).
+This project is organizes as a workspace, where the qt-cargo-base crate contains the the majority of the implementation.

 ## Getting started (for users of this crate)